rethinkdb/horizon/cli/README.md

 One can also configure Horizon with a `.hzconfig` [toml](https://github.com/toml-lang/toml) configuration file.
 Here is an example configuration file below.
 Note that by default, `hz serve` will look for `.hzconfig` (which is created by `hz init`) in the current directory.

 This example shows the current defaults.
 To change them, you need to remove the `#` from the beginning of the line and change the value.
-Note that `[ table_name ]` toml table declarations need to also be uncommented in the OAuth configuration.
+Note that `[ table_name ]` toml table declarations need to also be uncommented in the OAuth configuration at the end of the file.

 ```toml
 # This is a TOML file